oracle/node-oracledb/doc/src/api_manual/connection.rst

           - Data Type
           - Description
         * - ``sql``
-          - String
+          - String or Object
           - .. _executesqlparam:

+            This function parameter can either be a string or an object.

-            The SQL statement that is executed.
+            If the parameter is a string, then it is the SQL statement that is executed.
 The statement may contain bind parameters.

+            If the parameter is an object, then it is the object that is returned from the ``sql`` function of the third-party `sql-template-tag <https://www.npmjs.com/package/sql-template-tag#oracledb>`__ module.
+This object exposes the SQL statement and values properties to retrieve the SQL string and bind values.
+See :ref:`example <executeobj>`.
+If the object returned by the ``sql`` function contains a SQL statement with a ``RETURNING INTO`` clause, then :meth:`connection.execute()` will not work and an error will be thrown.

+            .. versionchanged:: 6.4

+                The ability to accept an object (returned from the ``sql`` function of the third-party ``sql-template-tag`` module) as an input parameter was added to :meth:`connection.execute()`.
         * - ``bindParams``
           - Object or Array
           - .. _executebindParams: